Name of Policy | Safeguarding and Child Protection Policy |

 3.7 Signs of abuse

-All School staff members should be aware of indicators of abuse and neglect, understanding that children can be at risk of harm inside and outside school, inside and outside of home and online.
+All School staff members should be aware of indicators of abuse, neglect and exploitation, understanding that children can be at risk of harm inside and outside school, inside and outside of home and online.
 Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.

-(There may be other signs of abuse specific to female genital mutilation and to behaviours of young people.
-These are described in the Safeguarding Procedures)
+(There may be other signs of abuse specific to female genital mutilation, and to radicalisation of young people.
+These are described in the Safeguarding Procedures.)

 3.7.1 Physical Abuse